Spencer Butte: Name

 The butte is called Champ-a te or Cham-o-tee by the native Kalapuya, meaning rattlesnake.

 One popular theory is that Spencer Butte was named for a young Englishman of the Hudson's Bay Company named Spencer, who was said to have been killed by the Kalapuya after climbing the hill alone.
 Another, less popular theory holds that the butte was named after Secretary of War John C. Spencer in July 1845 by Elijah White.
 Spencer was no longer Secretary of War by 1845, however.
+Spencer Butte was named after Eugene Skinner’s (the namesake of Eugene, OR) uncle, Spencer Fullerton Baird, who was a prominent American naturalist and the first curator of the Smithsonian Institution.